Indhumathi6829/Bootstrap-Frontend_Project/README.md

 The system simulates a real college portal with three distinct user roles — **Admin**, **Staff (Faculty)**, and **Student** — each with their own login, dashboard, permissions, and workflows.

-> ⚠️ **Note:** Authentication and authorization in this project are simulated on the client side for demonstration/portfolio purposes.
-There is no real backend, password hashing, or server-side security.
-Do not use this as-is for a production system handling real student data.

 ---